 Do Employers Look at Your GPA?

-GPA, a benchmark once widely used by employers, is now considered by fewer than half, according to the Job Outlook 2022 survey by the National Association of Colleges and Employers (NACE).
-That’s a dip from five years ago, when, according to NACE, 67.5% of respondents said they used GPA to identify promising candidates.
-The survey found that among businesses that use GPA as a screening tool, 3.0 is the most common cutoff.
+GPA, a benchmark once widely used by employers, is now considered by just 37%, according to a 2023 survey by the National Association of Colleges and Employers (NACE).
+That’s a dip from 2019, when, according to NACE, nearly three-quarters of respondents said they used GPA to identify promising candidates.

 According to NACE, the trend away from using GPA appears to reflect awareness that GPA screening may not build an inclusive workforce and can be a disadvantage to students who balance school with work and other responsibilities.
 Also, as employers compete for talent, they are reevaluating long-used screening tools.